samuelabyan/firstlast/README.md

-# First&amp;Last: Word Game
+Word Game
 A fast-paced, competitive word game designed for team play.
+Challenge your vocabulary and quick thinking by coming up with words based on specific starting and ending letters before the timer runs out.

 **Multi-language Support**: Play in English, Armenian, or Russian.